An internship can be a win-win situation for both an employer and a current student.

 Recruiting Southwestern Students for Internships

-- PirateLink: The Career Services Office provides an online job/internship posting system for all internships.
-Further information can be found in the Employer section of our Career Services website.
+- PirateLink: Career Services provides a free, online job/internship posting system for all internships.

-- Internship Connections Fair: This is an annual event held every spring that provides the opportunity for organizations to come on campus and recruit students for internships available throughout the year.
-Registration is open to employers beginning in December each year.
+- Internship Connections Fair: This free, annual spring event provides you the chance to recruit students for internships available throughout the year.
+Registration opens to employers in December each year.

 Preferred Timeline for Recruiting Interns from Southwestern